 Patagonia is a great example of a brand that does this well.
 Not only does their support for environmental issues make intuitive sense for a company selling outdoor goods, but it is present at all touchpoints, not just in a marketing campaign.

-The promotion in their campaigns is in line with what consumers expect as Patagonia’s products are designed with sustainability in mind and 1% of sales going towards perseveration projects which form a key part of their messaging.
+The promotion in their campaigns is in line with what consumers expect as Patagonia’s products are designed with sustainability in mind and 1% of sales go towards preservation projects which form a key part of their messaging.

 Authentically connect your brand’s stand to a relevant moment in culture.

-Nike’s ‘just do it’ at is heart is a brand message of going against the grain for what you believe in.
+At its heart, Nike’s ‘just do it’ campaign is a brand message of going against the grain for what you believe in.
 So when they collaborated with Colin Kaepernick it made sense.
 The act of protest in a sports environment fell in-line with Nike’s messaging which created authenticity compared to the previous example of Pepsi which touched on a similar issue.
 Nike tying themselves to a controversial moment furthered the message as they were themselves taking a risk but supporting Kaepernick (one that actually paid off due to their boost in sales).

 Confront a controversial issue that has a direct impact on your stakeholders and brand.